mfhepp/tinyswr/README.md

 with improvements from Dieter Engels (DJ6TE) and Hannes Hiller (DL9SCO).

-I changed the values of certain components, modified the LED array, and designed an SMD PCB so that it is easier to assemble.
+I changed the values of certain components, modified the LED array, and designed a SMD PCB so that it is easier to assemble.

 The PCB can be [ordered from OSH Park at a very fair price](https://oshpark.com/shared_projects/kZaRTLlD) (as of writing: USD 2.30 for three boards including shipment to Germany).